jcolag/silver-bat-01-seeking-refuge/text/17-party.md

 # Disentangling Old Bertie

 Well, there isn't much wiggle-room left.
-It's show time.
+It's showtime.
 I need to do this.
 It's the last thing I want to do with my time, but it has to happen.
 But it's too dangerous.
 The risk is too high.
 I can't do it.
 I turn away.

 Jeeves cranks up the volume on the bone-conducting speakers.
 "Sir, I must remind you of how many people are counting on your presence, this evening."